betterFORM/betterFORM/fore/doc/getting-started.md

 This document describes the basics of setting up a development environment and the procedures to run, test and deploy your project.

 ## Requirements
-The betterFORM fore module depends on NodeJS, the Bower package manager and Grunt
+The betterFORM fore module depends on NodeJS

-1. install NodeJS
+1. NodeJS (Server Side JS Platform)
     * Please refer to their [homepage](http://nodejs.org/) for a native installer for your platform and follow the instructions.
     * Mac OS X + Homebrew: `brew install node`
-1. install dependency manager Bower
-  * `npm install bower -g`.
-1. install Grunt
-  * `npm install grunt-cli -g`.

 ## Installation

-1. To install the Fore dependencies call `npm install`.
-This will download the dependent libs into a **local** node_modules directory.
-1. Execute 'bower install' to setup all JS libraries utilized by the fore module
+All fore dependencies are installed via npm and bower.
+NodeJS downloads the dependent frameworks into a **local** node_modules directory while bower setups all JS libraries utilized by the fore module

-## Update build infrastructure

-### Add node dependencies to project
- to update package.js run `npm install --save-dev [grunt-task-name]`

-### Update bower controller js components
-1. to update bower run `bower update`
+1. `npm install bower grunt -g` // install bower and grunt in a global context
+1. `npm install` // install all node modules utilized to build fore in a local context (will be placed in fore/node_modules)
+1. `bower install` // install all fore js dependencies (will be placed in fore/app/bower_components)

 ## Running Fore